ELeeAstro/Exo-FMS_column_picketfence/README.md

 Elspeth K.H.
 Lee - Aug 2023

 This is one part of a series of codes that build upon different two-stream approaches and schemes, primarily useful for the GCM modelling community.
-This is the non-grey, picket fence version, with three bands in the visible, representing incident radiation from a host star, and two bands in the IR, representing the internal radiation propagating inside the planetary atmosphere.
+This is the picket fence version, with three bands in the visible, representing incident radiation from a host star, and two bands in the IR, representing the internal radiation propagating inside the planetary atmosphere.
 This is for gas giant planets only with a defined internal temperature, a solid/liquid surface RT is not included here (but could be added easily if needed for special cases).

-Here we colloquially use "two-stream" as the general methodology, making specific wether a particular method uses two-stream or four-stream (or n-stream) for it's calculations.
+Here we colloquially use "two-stream" as the general methodology, making specific whether a particular method uses two-stream or four-stream (or n-stream) for its calculations.

 Some useful references useful for non-grey, picket fence modelling are: \
 Chandrasekhar (1935) \